-This benchmark of Geyser vs TAPP is based on 7 criteria including design, filtering capabilities, water flow, ease to install, cartridge material and yearly cost.
+This benchmark of Geyser vs TAPP is based on 8 criteria including certifications, design, filtering capabilities, water flow, ease to install, cartridge material and yearly cost.
 First we look at each of these attributes and then summarize all at the end.

 Here’s what each of the filters claim to remove.

-Removes particles of active chlorine, organochlorine and organic compounds, iron, excess calcium and magnesium salts, pesticides, heavy metal cations and anions, microorganisms and microbes.
+Filters particles of active chlorine, organochlorine and organic compounds, iron, excess calcium and magnesium salts, pesticides, heavy metal cations and anions, microorganisms and microbes.
 Claims to soften the water but in reality the ion-exchange filtering only prohibits limescale formation.
+Geyser does not provide any independent lab results or certifications.

-Note: The proprietary Aragon filtering may be considered a risk as there is no publicised research on how it works and if it’s efficient.
+Note: The proprietary Aragon filtering may be considered a risk as there is no publicised research on how it works and what it removes.

-Removes 80+ contaminants including microplastics, chlorine, chloramine, limescale, heavy metals (95% of lead), nitrates, pesticides, herbicides, chlorine by-products, most bacteria and more.
+Filters 100+ contaminants including microplastics, chlorine, chloramine, limescale, heavy metals (95% of lead), nitrates, pesticides, herbicides, chlorine by-products, most bacteria and more.
 Does not filter/remove healthy minerals.
+TAPP Water provides independent lab results and certifications supporting all claims.

 3. Water flow water filter comparison